gabriel-missel/gabriel-missel/README.md

 ## 📫 How to reach me

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/gabrielmissel/) or here on GitHub.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/gabrielmissel/), here on GitHub or by email: gabrielmissel@pm.me .